Ogrodzieniec Castle: Interesting facts

 On the bottom floor, fragments of the renaissance frescos of lilies are still visible.

 Close to the castle, on the market of Podzamcze village, stands a chapel built from architectural elements (portal, volutes, cornice) of the castle.
 Inside the chapel are original elements of the castle chapel: the vault keystone, round shot said to have fallen into the castle during the Swedish Deluge (1655–1660), and a Renaissance Our Lady sculpture.
 The sculpture has been painted in the folk style (with oil paint) by the locals, obscuring its original appearance.

 According to local folklore, the Ogrodzieniec Castle is haunted by the "Black Dog of Ogrodzieniec", seen prowling the ruins at night, pulling a heavy chain.
-The dog is to be the soul of the Castellan of Kraków, Stanisław Warszycki, whose soul also supposedly haunts the ruins of the Dańków Castle, where it appears as a headless horseman.
+The dog is said to be the soul of the Castellan of Kraków, Stanisław Warszycki, whose soul also supposedly haunts the ruins of the Dańków Castle, where it appears as a headless horseman.

 In film and television

 In 1973, Ogrodzieniec Castle was used for outdoor scenes in television series Janosik.

 In 1980, film The Knight by Lech Majewski was shot in the castle.

 In 1984, the castle was used by the band Iron Maiden in their video feature Behind The Iron Curtain, as a backdrop for the song "Hallowed Be Thy Name".

 In 1995, the castle was used to depict ruins of the old Spellbinder's castle in Australian television series Spellbinder.

 In 2001, the ruins were used as scenery for Andrzej Wajda's film The Revenge.
 For the purpose of filmmaking, parts of the castle interiors were temporarily reconstructed.
 Those recreations remained in place for a time being even after the shooting ended.

-In 2018, the ruins of the castle were used during filming of The Witcher - Netflix's 2019 series, starring Henry Cavill.
+In 2018, the ruins of the castle were used during filming of The Witcher – Netflix's 2019 series, starring Henry Cavill.